About the author: Kayman McIver

 Are you ready to dive in?
 Come on!

 Scores are reported within a range of 100 to 300.
 A score of 240 is passing.
-These scores are not your raw score.
+This score is not your raw score.
 Your raw score is converted to the scaled score so that everyone is kept on the same playing field.
 One very important detail is that wrong answers do not count against you.
 So when you are taking the test, don’t be afraid to make educated guesses on questions you are unsure about.

 Once you finish the exam at the testing site, you will get your preliminary scores.
-These preliminary scores will only include multiple-choice questions and won’t include any constructed-response questions.
 Official scores are released two to six weeks after the exam is taken.
 To find out when you will receive your scores, check out the testing website.

 Most ILTS exams need a scaled score of 240 out of 300 to pass.
 Check your individual exam requirements here.
 You don’t have to get 80% of the questions correct, though!
 Each question is assigned a point value and some questions are field questions that do not count toward the final score.

 If you fail an ILTS exam, you must wait between 14 and 60 days to retake it.
 Most content area exams have a two-week wait time.
 Find out the wait time for specific exams here.
 To retake an ILTS exam, you need to register for the exam again, pay the fee, and make sure you schedule the new test date after the wait time.

 To avoid having to retake an ILTS exam, give yourself plenty of time to study.
 Use a study guide that is aligned to your specific test and start studying two to three months before the exam.
 If you do need to retake an ILTS exam, use the waiting period to focus on the areas of the test that you struggled most with.